 You can also use your points to redeem for travel in MBNA’s travel centre or rewards catalogue, but why would you?
 We recommend you get the best deal you can find on your own (websavers, Expedia, discount travel, etc…).
 Use your MBNA Rewards World Elite card to purchase your travel, and then redeem your MBNA cash equivalent points against the purchase.
 You’ll get the cheapest travel deal you can find, booked when you want, with one of the richest redemption rates!

 The MBNA Rewards World Elite beat the Capital One Aspire World Elite because, while both offer a 2% earn rate, the Aspire devalues points to a 1.5% earn rate when redeeming for cash or non-travel purchases.
 MBNA is 2% all the time.
-Moreover, while the Aspire World Elite has the higher sign-up bonus, it coms with a $150 annual fee (versus $89) with no first year fee waiver, and requires $1,000 spend in the first 3 months.
+Moreover, while the Aspire World Elite has the higher sign-up bonus, it comes with a $150 annual fee (versus $89) and requires $1,000 spend in the first 3 months.

 Best Foreign Transaction Travel Credit Card In Canada:

 Rogers™ Platinum MasterCard®

 Most banks charge a foreign transaction fee of 2.5% on top of the near spot market currency conversion rate charged by Visa or MasterCard.
 A foreign transaction card charges no fees above the conversion rate, or provides extra rewards to subsidize the rate, meaning you’re getting pretty close to the spot rate when using the card to make a purchase in a foreign currency!